-- > Plan International → - > ACE (Action against Child Exploitation) - > One Chocolate for One Smile (Japanese only) - > ESG Data: Supporting amount with "One Chocolate for One Smile" campaign
+- > Plan International 🕒 - ➤ ACE (Action against Child Exploitation) - > One Chocolate for One Smile (Japanese only) - > Learning Journey in Ghana (Japanese only) - > ESG Data: Supporting amount with "One Chocolate for One Smile" campaign

 Promoting the Spread of Plogging

 Many of the products of the "in-" business have a high affinity with active scenes such as sports and can be consumed anytime, anywhere on the go.
 However, we recognize that this is closely related to the social issue of plastic waste in cities.